John Woolman: Anti-slavery activities

 In 1754 Woolman published Some Considerations on the Keeping of Negroes.
 He continued to refuse to draw up wills that bequeathed ownership of slaves to heirs.
 Over time, and working on a personal level, he individually convinced many Quaker slaveholders to free their slaves.
 As Woolman traveled, when he accepted hospitality from a slaveholder, he insisted on paying the slaves for their work in attending him.
 He refused to be served with silver cups, plates, and utensils, as he believed that slaves in other regions were forced to dig such precious minerals and gems for the rich.
 He observed that some owners used the labor of their slaves to enjoy lives of ease, which he found to be the worst situation not only for the slaves but for the moral and spiritual condition of the owners.
 He could condone those owners who treated their slaves gently or worked alongside them.

 Woolman worked within the Friends' tradition of seeking the guidance of the Spirit of Christ and patiently waiting to achieve unity in the Spirit.
-As he went from one friend's meeting to another, he expressed his concern about slaveholding.
+As he went from one Friends’ meeting to another, he expressed his concern about slaveholding.
 Gradually various Quaker Meetings began to see the evils of slavery; their minutes increasingly reflecting their condemnation of the practice.
 Quaker records bear witness to his and a few others' success – by the time the 1776–1783 revolution was over, almost all North American Quakers had freed their slaves, and those few Quakers who had been engaged in the trading or shipment of slaves had ceased such activities as well.